IATA-Cargo/ONE-Record/working_draft/API/docs/access-delegations.md

 The ONE Record standard allows parties to change or revoke these access rights to their data whenever they wish.

 Before an organization can access a LogisticsObject of another organization, it needs to be authorized to do so and the server that hosts the logistics objects will determine whether to grant access.
-Typically, when an participant in the Internet of Logistics creates a LogisticsObject and makes it available via its ONE Record API, the IoL participant will share the URI of that LogisticsObject with another IoL participant and grant them access by default.
+Typically, when an participant creates a LogisticsObject and makes it available via its ONE Record API, the IoL participant will share the URI of that LogisticsObject with another IoL participant and grant them access by default.

 For example, a freight forwarder creates a [Shipment](https://onerecord.iata.org/ns/cargo#Shipment), grants read access to an airline, and then sends the URI of the Logistics Object via a ONE Record Notification or other channel to the airline.
 At this point, only the forwarder and the airline can access this specific LogisticsObject, but no one else.